m-gaucher/ACC_Dev/CSC-119/docs/In-Class Program 19 - 20/README.md

 ## In Class Program 20
 ### Introduction
-InIn this program, we will use a Text editor to formally write our program.
+In this program, we will use a Text editor to formally write our program.
 The final solution MUST run successfully as a Python program.
 This program will demonstrate what we have learned from Chapter 9.
 We intend to demonstrate competencies in the following topics: this program, we will use a Text editor to formally write our program.
 The final solution MUST run successfully as a Python program.
 This program will demonstrate what we have learned from Chapter 8.
 We intend to demonstrate competencies in the following topics:

 * **Sets**